uptonking/note4yaoo/dev/lib-state-signal-community.md

   - MobX is great!
 Was a heavy user of it.
   - 💡 We decided against intercepting built in objects as there are too many of them and too many ways to mutate them.
   - Always using a signal and reading from it via .value felt more consistent and simpler.
 So we went with that

-- How does that work for signals that capture large object trees, that are rendered by different components (e.g. classic todo app)?
+- 🤔 How does that work for signals that capture large object trees, that are rendered by different components (e.g. classic todo app)?
 One big signal would over render, creating many small signals would be cumbersome from DX?
-  - You'd create the more granular signals yourself.
-We nudge folks to subscribe as late as possible vs MobX proxies which set up subs eagerly.
+  - You'd create the more granular signals yourself. **We nudge folks to subscribe as late as possible vs MobX proxies which set up subs eagerly**.
 Wouldn't say one or the other approach is better, just a different tradeoff.
+  - You can build the same MobX-style Proxy API on top of signals
 - Could you elaborate on the "sets up subs eagerly"?
 I'd say MobX does it late as well, but maybe we're referring to something different
   - Reading my tweet again I could have phrased it better.
 I meant that in the ideal case we want the renderer to set up subscriptions.
 With proxies or object getters it's too early as just accessing obj.foo usually sets up the subscription already.
 - But that happens only during rendering, so sounds the same?